An Effective Bias Expansion for 21 cm Cosmology in Redshift Space: Review of Cosmological perturbation theories

 \section{Review of Cosmological perturbation theories}

 In this section, we review results from SPT and the EFT of LSS, as well as effective renormalization in bias expansions.
 We begin by deriving the equations of motion for density and velocity perturbations and showing the perturbative solutions in SPT.
 We then review some results from EFT and introduce a diagrammatic language to help organize calculations involving higher-order terms and composite operators.
+See also Ref.~\cite{Desjacques:2016bnm} for a comprehensive review of cosmological perturbation theory, particularly in the context of galaxy bias.